pagkly/Zed/Investopedia/Investopedia5/Why Overdraft Protection Matters.md

 ## Special Considerations

 Overdraft protection lines of credit can range from $250 to $5,000 and above and, of course, come with an interest rate.
 If a credit card is used, it should be noted that the amount is treated as a [cash advance](https://www.investopedia.com/terms/c/cashadvance.asp).
-This has no grace period and usually incurs a high interest rate, as well as a cash advance fee (usually a $10 flat fee or 5% of the advance, whichever is greater), [making it a fairly expensive form of overdraft protection](https://www.investopedia.com/ask/answers/071114/whats-better-way-borrow-money-overdraft-or-credit-cards.asp).
+This has no [[Investopedia/Investopedia5/A Closer Look at Grace Periods|grace period]] and usually incurs a high interest rate, as well as a cash advance fee (usually a $10 flat fee or 5% of the advance, whichever is greater), [making it a fairly expensive form of overdraft protection](https://www.investopedia.com/ask/answers/071114/whats-better-way-borrow-money-overdraft-or-credit-cards.asp).
 A linked savings account is probably the least expensive solution, but it must hold enough money to cover the needed funds.

 ## Overdraft Protection Trends